San Francisco 49ers vs. Minnesota Vikings NFL Week 12 Odds, Plays and Insights for November 28, 2021

 Vikings stats and trends

-- Minnesota has played 10 games, with six wins against the spread.

-- This year, the Vikings have won ATS in each of their three games as an underdog of 3 points or more.
+- The Vikings have an against the spread record of 3-0 in their three games as an underdog of 3.5 points or more this year.

-- Minnesota's games this season have eclipsed the over/under five times in 10 opportunities (50%).
+- Minnesota's games this season have hit the over five times in 10 opportunities (50%).

-- Minnesota is 6-1 against the spread and 4-3 overall in games when it puts up more than 22.2 points.
+- Minnesota is 6-1 against the spread and 4-3 overall when the team notches more than 22.2 points.

-- In games that Minnesota piles up more than 318.3 yards, the team is 5-2 against the spread and 5-2 overall.
+- Minnesota is 5-2 against the spread and 5-2 overall when the team churns out more than 318.3 yards.

-- The Vikings have turned the ball over six times, three fewer times than the 49ers have forced turnovers (9).
+- The Vikings have six giveaways this season, while the 49ers have nine takeaways.

 Home and road insights